mickeys/lose-weight-keto/simplest-keto-how-to-start.md

 * A [digital food scale](https://www.amazon.com/gp/product/B0775DBSZG?ie=UTF8&tag=mickeys-20&camp=1789&linkCode=xm2&creativeASIN=B0775DBSZG).
 You'll need to accurately log the weight of foods.
 Humans are terrible at estimating.

 * A doctor's visit to ensure that you're healthy enough.
 You needn't state that you're planning on doing keto, especially as many physicians last learned (inaccurate information) about nutrition in med school.
-Just be healthy enough.
+Just be healthy enough. <font color="red">Contraindications for keto</font>: type 1 diabetics (who have issues with insulin and blood sugars) and those who have two copies of the Apolipoprotein E4 gene variant, ApoE4/E4, who often don’t respond well to saturated fats.

 <a name="start"></a>
 ## Enough already!
 Let's start!